 - (b) SIMPLE IRA to Traditional IRA Rollovers.
 Funds distributed from your SIMPLE IRA may be rolled over to your traditional IRA, provided two years have passed since you first participated in the SIMPLE IRA Plan sponsored by your Employer and the requirements of Code Section 408(d)(3) are met.
 A proper SIMPLE IRA to traditional IRA rollover is completed if all or part of the distribution is rolled over not later than 60 days after the distribution is received.
 The 60-day requirement may be waived by the IRS in certain situations, such as casualty, disaster or other events beyond your reasonable control.
 You must not have completed another SIMPLE IRA to traditional IRA rollover or SIMPLE IRA to SIMPLE IRA rollover from the distributing SIMPLE IRA during the past 12 months immediately before the date on which you receive the distribution.
 Also, you may roll over the same dollars or assets only once every 12 months. - (c) Employer Retirement Plan to SIMPLE IRA Rollovers.
-You may not roll over directly or indirectly, any distribution from an Employer Retirement Plan to a SIMPLE IRA. - (d) SIMPLE IRA to Employer Retirement Plans.
+You may not roll over, directly or indirectly, any distribution from an Employer Retirement Plan to a SIMPLE IRA. - (d) SIMPLE IRA to Employer Retirement Plans.
 You may roll over an Eligible Rollover Distribution from your SIMPLE IRA to an Employer Retirement Plan which accepts rollovers.
 For this purpose, an Eligible Rollover Distribution is any taxable distribution from a SIMPLE IRA that is not an RMD.
-To qualify as a rollover, you must roll over the Eligible Rollover Distribution to the Employer Retirement Plan no later than 60 days after you receive it, provided that two years have passed since you first participated in a SIMPLE IRA Plan sponsored by your Employer.
+For it to qualify as a rollover, the Eligible Rollover Distribution must be rolled over to the Employer Retirement Plan no later than 60 days after you receive it, provided that two years have passed since you first participated in a SIMPLE IRA Plan sponsored by your Employer.
 The 60-day requirement may be waived by the IRS in certain situations, such as casualty, disaster or other events beyond your reasonable control. - (e) Conversion of SIMPLE IRA to Roth IRA.
 You may be eligible to roll over (i.e., convert) all or any portion of your existing SIMPLE IRAs into your Roth IRAs, provided two years have passed since you first participated in the SIMPLE IRA Plan sponsored by your Employer.
-However, if you are age 73 or older (72 or older if you reached 72 before January 1, 2023, or 701⁄2 or older if you reached 701⁄2 before January 1, 2020), you must receive your RMD for that year prior to converting your SIMPLE IRA.
+However, if you are age 73 or older (or 72 or older if you reached 72 before January 1, 2023, or 701⁄2 or older if you reached 701⁄2 before January 1, 2020), you must receive your RMD for that year prior to converting your SIMPLE IRA.
 The amount of the rollover from your SIMPLE IRA to your Roth IRA is treated as a distribution for federal income tax purposes and is generally includable in your gross income.
-Although the rollover amount generally is included in gross income, the 10% early distribution penalty does not apply to rollovers from a SIMPLE IRA.

-to a Roth IRA, regardless of whether you qualify for any exceptions to the 10% penalty.
-To qualify as a rollover, you must roll over the distribution from your SIMPLE IRA to your Roth IRA within 60 days after you receive it.
+Although the rollover amount generally is included in gross income, the 10% early distribution penalty does not apply to rollovers from a SIMPLE IRA to a Roth IRA, regardless of whether you qualify for any exceptions to the 10% penalty.
+For it to qualify as a rollover, the distribution from your SIMPLE IRA must be rolled over to your Roth IRA within 60 days after you receive it.
 The 60-day requirement may be waived by the IRS in certain situations, such as casualty, disaster or events beyond your reasonable control.
 Alternatively, you may arrange for a trustee-to-trustee transfer.
-If you wish to make a Roth IRA conversion for a particular year, you must complete the conversion by December 31.
+If you wish to make a Roth IRA conversion for a particular year, you must complete the conversion by December 31 of that year, even if the 60-day period would end after December 31.